kaustubh-ai/Amazon_Rainforest/README.md

 <a id='local'></a>

 The entire notebook was run on Google's servers using Google [colab](https://colab.research.google.com).
 You too can run this code there by uploading the data to Google Drive.
-Make sure to have your data in the following structure: <br>
+Make sure to have your data in the following structure: <br><br>
 ![dir.png](screenshot/dir.png)

 ***